AlexXu777/INDE577_Machine_Learning_2025_Rice_University/Unsupervised Machine Learning/K_means_clustering/README.md

 ## Introduction
 This project implements the **K-Means Clustering** algorithm using Python and applies it to a large-scale dataset.
 The goal is to group unlabeled data into K distinct clusters based on feature similarity.

-> Due to the large size of the full dataset, **this repository only includes the test set**.
-For the complete dataset, please refer to the link provided inside the Python code file.

 ---

 ## What is Clustering?